jheasley322/Qlik-Notification-to-Teams/README.md

     iColor = hex color values for the different outputs of iEnvironment

+    qmc = this is a variable that will pass a link to the QMC tasks page into your notification. update the variable text to include your domain in order to pass a functioning link.

 The app only reviews failures on the cluster in which it runs. if you have multiple clusters, the app needs to be loaded on each one